ctx/ws-session/README.md

 Extending ws-session
 ===================

-You must not change a global variable from the section above, exept you change a file in lib/.
+You must not change a global variable from the section above, exept you are changing a file in lib/.

 Window Manager
 --------------